ganastor/htpc-download-box/README.md

 _Disclaimer: I'm not encouraging/supporting piracy, this is for information purpose only._

 How does it work?
 This is a Proof of Concept setup of several tools integrated together.
-They're all open-source, and deployed as Docker containers.
+They're all open-source and deployed as Docker containers.
 It is an interesting way to learn about multiple services, each running in their own container interacting with eachother.

 The common workflow is detailed in this first section to give you an idea of how things work.